 - Corrosion damage caused by the flow medium, in particular chloride presence.

 - Fatigue failure owing to unforeseen vibration in the system.

-More detailed information on Expansion Joint installation & explanatory illustrations
+More detailed information on Expansion Joint installation and maintenance guidelines & explanatory illustrations

 This installation instruction is always send with Belman’s Expansion Joints.
 To further help the client the Expansion Joint installation instruction is multilingual, and therefore contains the instructions in among others; English, German, French, Spanish, Polish, Russian and more.